yarisvt/tyk-docs/tyk-docs/content/analyse/log-browser.md

 ![Log Viewer][1]

+Click a request to view its details.

+![Log Viewer Details][2]

+### On-Premises Installations Option

-If you then select the **View Details** section of a request line, you can drill down into the meta-data of that request.
-If you have request and response logging enabled, then you can also view the request payload and response if it is available.
+On an On-Premises installation, if you have request and response logging enabled, then you can also view the request payload and the response if it is available.
 To enable request and response logging, set `enable_analytics.enable_detailed_recording` to `true` in your `tyk.conf` file.

-![Log Viewer Details][2]

 **A warning on detailed logging:** This mode generates a very large amount of data, and that data exponentially increases the size of your log data set, and may cause problems with delivering analytics in bulk to your MongoDB instances.
 This mode should only be used to debug your APIs for short periods of time.

-[1]: /docs/img/dashboard/usage-data/log_viewer_2.5.png
+[1]: /docs/img/dashboard/usage-data/log_browser_new.png
 [2]: /docs/img/dashboard/usage-data/log_details_2.5.png